-- 7. The Returning Officer shall produce an election timetable, not less than 5clear College days in advance of nominations opening which shall outline: - 7.1.
-The process for nomination, with nominations open for at least3College days. - 7.2.
-Details of candidates' meetings - 7.3.
-Details for the submission of manifestos - 7.4.
-Details of any hustings - 7.5.
-Arrangements for the ballot, with voting open for at least 2 College days. - 7.6.
-Arrangements for the count - 8.
+- 7. The Returning Officer shall produce an election timetable which shall outline: - 7.1.
+The process for nomination - 7.2.
+Details for the submission of manifestos - 7.3.
+Arrangements for the ballot - 8.
 The Returning Officer shall produce details of the arrangements for balloting and for complaints procedures, and ensure that they are publicised to all Members eligible to stand, and or vote. - 9.
-The election will be conducted in accordance with the rules outlined by the Electoral Reform Society for running elections by the Single Transferable Vote system for elections with more than one position available, and the Alternative Vote system for elections with one position available.

-- 10. The Returning Officer shall ensure that any additional details, or amendments to the arrangements, are publicised to all students in a timely fashion. - 11.
+The election will be conducted in accordance with the rules outlined by the Electoral Reform Society for running elections by the Single Transferable Vote system for elections with more than one position available, and the Alternative Vote system for elections with one position available. - 10.
+The Returning Officer shall ensure that any additional details, or amendments to the arrangements, are publicised to all students in a timely fashion. - 11.
 The Returning Officer shall ensure that all candidates sign a statement of intent that they will take up the position, and that they are satisfied the election has been run fairly before the count. - 12.
 No candidate may challenge the result of the election once the count has been held.